-At Year 7 & 8 our children are encouraged to take increasing responsibility for their home learning by beginning to plan and undertake their work in a timely and organised manner to ensure they are finishing work by the due dates set.
+In Year 7 & 8 our children are encouraged to take increasing responsibility for their home learning by beginning to plan and undertake their work in a timely and organised manner to ensure they are finishing work by the due dates set.

-Children and parents can check the current learning foci and what teachers have set at anytime on a child’s Google Classroom.
+Children and parents can check the current learning foci and what teachers have set at any time on a child’s Google Classroom.
 If unsure they can email their teacher or talk to their teacher in person or online leaving comments at the side of their work.